-It wasn't clear whether Thomas could overcome the combination of injuries and inexperience that slowed his growth during his first two seasons in Denver, but recent signs suggest he'll be an impact player for the Broncos in his third year in the NFL.
+It wasn't clear whether Thomas could overcome the combination of injuries and inexperience that slowed his growth during his first two seasons in Denver, but recent signs suggest he'll be an impact player for the Broncos in year three.
 He led the team in receiving during the preseason and validated that with his brilliance on Thursday night against Baltimore.

 As Thomas was scorching the Ravens' secondary in front of a national TV audience, his former high school and college coaches were reveling in his success.

-Cooper watched the game on TV with an ear-to-ear grin.
+Cooper watched the game on TV with an ear-to-ear grin on his face.
 Lanz received a flurry of text messages after each of Thomas' catches.
-And Bone stared at "SportsCenter" in his Idaho hotel room in amazement as one of the best quarterbacks in NFL history raved about his former power forward.
+And Bone stared at SportsCenter in his Idaho hotel room in amazement as one of the best quarterbacks in NFL history raved about his former power forward.